jomjol/AI-on-the-edge-device/README.md

 **General remark:** Beside the `firmware.bin`, typically also the content of `/html` needs to be updated!

-##### Rolling (2021-02-06)

-* New Feature `FixedExposure`: fixes the illumination settings at the ini phase.
-Therefore later on the waiting time after switching on the illumination can be reduced to a minimum and the flow is 5 seconds faster
-  * parameter needs to be added manually in an existing `config.ini`
-  * together with fast alignment now every 40s or faster a value can be readout (instead of 2-3 minutes before)
+##### 6.2.0 Image Processing in Memory - (2021-03-08)

+* Determination of fixed illumination settings during startup - speed up of 5s in each run
-* updated tflite of digits to v8.1.1
+* Update digital CNN to v8.1.1 (additional digital images trained)
-* added checked value information to MQTT error message
+* Extended error message in MQTT error message

-2021-02-03

-* Pinned espressif32 to version 2.1.0
-  With the update to v3.0.0 code can be compiled, but is not functional - major checks (and chances?) needed

-2021-01-23

-* Implementation of image brightness setting
+* Image brightness is now adjustable

-* Bug fixing: minor topics in html, waiting time in doFlow
+* Bug fixing: minor topics

-* based on Master v6.1.0 (2021-01-20)

 ##### 6.1.0 Image Processing in Memory - (2021-01-20)